RaysceneNS/rayscenens.github.io/_posts/2018-08-07-Task-Asynchronous-Pattern-from-Event-Handlers.md

 ---
+title: "Create Task Asynchronous style calls from Event Handlers"
 tags: [.Net]
 ---

-# Create Task Asynchronous style calls from Event Handlers

 If you find yourself dealing with a lot of legacy asynchronous code that uses event handlers.
 You may want to wrap these legacy event calls using the new .Net Task Asynchronous style wrappers.